gtaylor/EVE-Market-Data-Relay/README.rst

 :Author: Greg Taylor
 :License: BSD
+:Status: Unmaintained

+**With the introduction of native-to-EVE market APIs, the EMDR project has ran its course.
+As of May 1, 2017, we have shuttered the network.
+This repo will remain in an archived state.
+Thanks to all who helped make EMDR a success!**

 This project is a super-scalable, affordable way to accept a large amount of user-submitted market data (via uploaders), and